jordalgo/estream/readme.md

 # Estream

-A javascript utility library for working with stream-like events in the browser.
+A javascript utility library for working with stream-like events in the browser!

 #### [Estream API](./api/estream.md)